stevencombs/Remove-Duplicate-Contextual-Menu-Items/README.md

 The code found in the shell script is identical to the code found the Alfred workflow/extension.
 Any update to the shell script will be updated in the Alfred extension to keep them in parity.

-Check out the [Doc’s Tech Notes Alfred Workflows page](http://www.docstechnotes.com/p/alfred-extensions.html) for more information.
+Check out the [this blog post](http://www.stevencombs.com/alfred/2013/04/13/alfred-remove-duplicate-contextual-menu-items-workflow.html) for more information.